ohbarye/pbt/README.md

     # The given block is executed 100 times with different random numbers.
     # Besides, the block runs in parallel by Ractor.
     Pbt.forall(Pbt::Generator.integer) do |number|
-      result = twice(number)
+      result = reciprocal(number)
-      raise "Result should be even number" if result % 2 != 0
+      raise "Result should be even number" if result * number == 0 end
-    end

     # If the function has a bug, the test fails with a counterexample.
+    # For example, the reciprocal method doesn't work for 0 regardless of the behavior is intended or not.
+    #
     # Pbt::CaseFailure:
-    #   RuntimeError:
+    #   ZeroDivisionError:
     #   Failed on:
-    #            0.5
+    #            0
   end
 end
 ```